welkincloud-io/welkin-release-notes/README.md

 - FT-928: Change of Sisense domain to https://analytics.welkinhealth.com
 The Sisense domain will be updated from https://sisense.live.welkinhealth.com to https://analytics.welkinhealth.com as Welkin aims to better reflect our enhanced integration of analytics into the Welkin Health platform.

+- FT-910 (WS-3759): Saving Phone Without Capabilities
+With the new release, users can save primary and secondary phone numbers for patients without assigning any capabilities to them.
+Previously, saving a phone number required either Voice Call or SMS capabilities to be enabled.
+This enhancement now allows users to remove both Voice Call and SMS capabilities from a patient’s phone number and save the changes without the system automatically re-enabling these features.
+This update provides greater flexibility and accuracy in managing patient contact permissions.

 # Release notes: Version 2024.47.0